What you need to know about Postpartum and your Birthing Partner

 I love this website for new dads/partners!
 Gender friendly, it is written like a car manual and it's accurate!

 You deserve a massage too!
-Currently not available.
 Family members can receive massage on the same day as birthing parent.
 Choose from swedish or any of the techniques on my Specialty Massage page; focused 1/2 hour sessions on back/neck/shoulders are much appreciated when everyone is holding the baby 1/2 hour $45, 1 hour $90

 Mental & Emotional Support for Dads & Partners

 Get yourself a Dad Mentor.
 Buddy up with another parent who added a baby to the family in the last year.
 Their support will be invaluable to you; they have likely been where you are now in your parenting.

 Parental Postpartum Depression is a real thing.
 You can be affected by all the changes in your family too.
 You owe it to yourself and your family to get help!
 This website gives great suggested resources (it is geared towards male identifying partners).

 Supports for your baby

 Infant massage instruction is one of the valuable bonding skills that I teach to parents.
-Giving infant massage to your baby and child as they grow older gives more focused time with your child.
+Giving infant massage to your baby and child as they grow older gives them more focused time.
 You already provide financial support and change the diapers; let's add this direct nurturing and communication skill to your parenting tool kit.
-See my infant massage page to book your online instruction appointment,
+If I am with you in your home, we can do the clas on one of my care days.
+You can also book your online instruction appointment on my infant massage page.